Percolation critical probabilities of matching lattice-pairs: Strict inequalities for percolation probabilities

 There follow some remarks about the proof of Theorem \ref{maintheorem}.
 The general approach of the proof is to use the method of enhancements, as introduced and developed in \cite{AG} (though there is earlier work of relevance, including \cite{Men87}).
 While this approach is fairly standard, and the above result natural, the proof turns out to have substantial complexity arising from the generality of the assumptions on $G$, and the fact that we are studying site (rather than bond) percolation (see \cite{BBR}); the proof is, in contrast, fairly immediate for the amenable, planar lattices mentioned above.

 We remark that the version of \eqref{eq:exact3} for bond percolation, namely

 was proved by Benjamini and Schramm \cite[Thm 3.8]{bs00} for one-ended, non-amenable, plane, transitive graphs.
 Here, $G^+$ denotes the dual graph of $G$.
 (The amenable case is standard.)
 The basic difference between the bond and site problems is the following.
-In the study of bond percolation, one is interested in open \emph{self-avoiding} paths, whereas for site percolation we study open, \emph{\nst} paths.
+In the study of bond percolation, one is interested in open \emph{self-avoiding} paths, whereas for site percolation we study open, \emph{\nst} paths --- given an infinite path $(\dots,x_{-1},x_0,x_1,\dots)$ such that, for some $i+1<j$, $x_i$ and $x_j$ are adjacent, the states of vertices $x_{i+1},\dots,x_{j-1}$ are independent of the event that the path contains an infinite, open sub-path.
+That is, one can cut out the loop.